Smart Pills Drug Delivery Market Size and Share

 Smart Pills Drug Delivery Market Analysis by Mordor Intelligence

-The smart pills drug delivery market reached USD 2.83 billion in 2025 and is projected to grow to USD 4.59 billion by 2030, reflecting a 10.18% CAGR.
+The smart pills drug delivery market was valued at USD 2.83 billion in 2025 and estimated to grow from USD 3.11 billion in 2026 to reach USD 5.02 billion by 2031, at a CAGR of 10.03% during the forecast period (2026-2031).
 Growing integration of miniaturized electronics, ingestible sensors, and AI analytics positions ingestible devices as a core pillar of precision medicine.
 Recent FDA cybersecurity guidance and the Transitional Coverage for Emerging Technologies pathway address earlier regulatory and reimbursement barriers, clearing the way for faster commercialization.
 Capsule endoscopy retains a strong installed base, yet drug-delivery capsules show the highest momentum as therapeutic use cases expand.
 Asia-Pacific’s double-digit growth rate underscores rising healthcare investment, while North America benefits from early adopter health systems and robust venture funding.
 Competitive intensity is increasing as large device makers add smart pill portfolios and specialized start-ups drive niche innovations.

 Key Report Takeaways